albertoalcolea/WifiInfo/README.md

 WifiInfo
 ========

-Android App to get information about a wifi connection.
+Android Application to get information about a wifi connection.